Finding Meaning After Loss and Grief

 Cathy learned the more you love someone wonderful, the greater the pain when they die and how it’s worth it to take that chance.
 Realizing the impermanence of physical form, she awakened to spiritual possibilities.
 She cherishes time with loved ones and thoughtfully speaks her truth.
 She has learned that forgiving is self-care and involves letting go of wishing the past had been different.
 She discovered the value of living in the present moment, no longer regretting the past or worrying about the future.
 Feeling prepared to handle inevitable loss and difficulties, she focuses on meaning rather than unyielding pain.

 She learned how to use her sensitivity, intuition, and empathic ability to feel energy as strengths to enhance her life and inspire others.
-She has deep compassion for those suffering, and the importance of respecting one’s individual journey through life.
-Cathy understands how valuable it is to be knowledgeable about grief before loss and sees how children benefit from learning about thought and emotion at an early age.
+She has deep compassion for those suffering and realizes the importance of respecting one’s individual journey through life.
+Cathy understands how valuable it is to be knowledgeable about grief before loss.
+From personal experience, she knows how children may benefit from learning about thought and emotion at an early age.

 In 2017, after a long illness, her husband’s only child died in the hospital at age 29 when a blood clot caused a stroke.
-Benefiting from studying the findings of top grief experts, the pain was the same as when Jeremy died, but she readily embraced her grief and she wasn’t fearful.
-Cathy and Drew knew the value of sharing their feelings and coping effectively as they kept living the wonderful life they built together, including continuing to embrace those they love.
+Benefiting from studying the findings of top grief experts, the pain was the same as when Jeremy died, but she readily embraced her grief and was not afraid.
+Cathy and Drew knew the value of sharing their feelings and coping effectively as they kept living the wonderful life they built together, including continuing to embrace those they love in person or spirit.
 Drew is more naturally resilient, and Cathy learned it, so she put her grief knowledge into practice right away.
-She was able to experience sadness and joy while grieving.
+She was able to experience despair and joy while grieving.

 Motivated to continue cultivating her life, she made remarkable discoveries which enhanced how much she appreciates life.
 Cathy studied neuroscience research revealing how thought, emotion, and mindfulness may empower you to reach your goals, why her life action plan worked, how anyone can learn resilience, and why some people never change.
 She saw the importance of not creating bad mental and behavioral habits when grieving because of how challenging they can be to improve later.
-She explored body energy improvement methods like the Emotional Freedom Technique (also called tapping), Reiki, and sound bathing, also learning why they are effective.
-She became skilled in following her heart rather than her mind, which lead her to her a life purpose of supporting the bereaved.
+She explored body energy methods like the Emotional Freedom Technique (also called tapping) and Reiki, also learning why they are effective.
+She became skilled in following her heart rather than her mind, which lead her to the meaningful life purpose of supporting the bereaved.

 Varied expert knowledge about grief is invaluable to anyone wanting to find their own way to heal and thrive after loss and there is an abundance of misinformation not based on research or professional opinion.
 Recognizing the need for more affordable, comprehensive, and concise grief training options to effectively inspire individuals who want to heal and for those wanting to support grievers, Cathy worked with an advisory board she admires and founded the online “Master Grief Coaching and Online Certification” training program.